 Grace — actual and sanctifying — is a spontaneous gift of God’s love and mercy to save mankind.
-Sanctifying grace transforms a sinner into a God’s child, is a permanent part of the soul while we do not commit a mortal sin, and we can recover the divine affiliation in the sacrament of Penance.
+Sanctifying grace transforms a sinner into a God’s child, remains in the the soul while we do not commit a mortal sin, and we can recover the divine affiliation in the sacrament of Penance.
 Actual grace entails transient divine impulses due to salutary acts, in consideration of Christ’s merits, for union with God and spiritual growth.

 Sanctifying grace is conferred by the valid reception of the seven sacraments: